hauptem/F5-Multisite-Dashboard/README.md

 - Executes this command across pools and members at each poll
 - Returns status

 All JavaScript modules, CSS themes, and iRules exist to make that single status command operationally useful by adding visual presentation, change tracking, and user experience features.
-Great care was taken to limit any impact of the dashboard on the operational dataplane.
-No static or global variables or state tracking of any kind occurs on the Big-IP.
+Great care was taken to limit the impact of the dashboard on the Big-IP operational dataplane.
+No static/global variables, or state tracking of any kind occurs on the Big-IP's.
 All dashboard complexity is pushed to the client.

 At its core it's a pool status iRule on steroids: **query member status → detect changes → display nicely → repeat**